Looking for a South Carolina accountability association that offers more?

-No. The law mandates that parents/guardians maintain student records.
-However, Carolina Homeschooler reserves the right to request copies of your records if an official audit is requested by a SC agency (DSS, DJJ, Department of Education, etc.).
+All that said, Carolina Homeschooler reserves the right to request copies of your records if an official audit is requested by a SC agency (DSS, DJJ, Department of Education, etc.).
 In this case, you must mail a copy of your records within three days of receiving my request.

-Do I have to notify our local school district that we’re members of Carolina Homeschooler?
+Do I have to notify our local school district, SC Department of Education, or any other state organization that we’re members of Carolina Homeschooler?

 Are membership fees refundable if we decide to re-enroll our children in public or private school?

 Membership fees are not refundable for any reason.